 Devin’s college experiences is where he developed his revolutionary passion and love for Africa and her people home and abroad, earning a Bachelor of Arts Degree in Political Science from the University of Maryland Baltimore County in 1988.
 He was President of the Black Student Union and led a student sit-in as a member of the Coalition Against Injustice to protest acts of racism on the campus.

 A founding member of the Pan-African Liberation Organization (1990-2006), Devin has traveled to Cuba, Panama, Venezuela and Puerto Rico, organizing in solidarity with different oppressed people, as well as working with different organizations in Azania (South Africa), Guinea, Eritrea, Zimbabwe, Haiti, Ireland, El Salvador, India, and the United States.
-He also has worked in solidarity with the American Indian Movement - International Indian Treaty Council; served as the National Spokesperson for the National Youth Organizing Committee for the Million Man March; was co-founder of the People Before Profit Community Healthcare Project (www.peoplebeforeprofit.org); and launched the Blood-Stained Banner Campaign - an initiative to raise the awareness within the church of the millions of people killed and injured by the U.S. Military Industrial Intelligence Complex and its European allies.
+He also has worked in solidarity with the American Indian Movement - International Indian Treaty Council; served as the National Spokesperson for the National Youth Organizing Committee for the Million Man March; was the co-founder of the People Before Profit Community Healthcare Project (www.peoplebeforeprofit.org); and launched the Blood-Stained Banner Campaign - an initiative to raise the awareness within the church of the millions of people killed and injured by the U.S. Military Industrial Intelligence Complex and its European allies.

-In 2017, Devin started a Podcast entitled, "Evolved Beyond Christianity," that discusses the research that has taken him beyond the limitations of Christianity to a higher level of Spirituality and activism.
-This Podcast is for the many people who have beliefs that are vastly different from the church or religious institution they currently or formerly attended, but are afraid to speak out for fear of isolation from their Church, family or friends.
+In 2017, Devin started a Podcast entitled, "Evolved Beyond Christianity," which discusses the research that has taken him beyond the limitations of Christianity to a higher level of spirituality and activism.
+This Podcast is for the many people who have beliefs that are vastly different from the church or religious institution they currently or formerly attended, but are afraid to speak out for fear of isolation from their Church, family, or friends.
 Many do not believe in any religion at all.
 This discussion will provide you with historical information about the origins of religion that will help the listener understand that there are many paths to truth and enlightenment beyond religion and that it is perfectly fine to choose your own path toward this quest.

-Professionally, Devin is the owner of Devin Walker Consultants (www.dwalkerconsultants.com), which provides equal opportunity technical support to government agencies, private businesses and union organizations, and helps them to transform conflict into positive outcomes.
-He has over 24 years of experience in all aspects of Equal Opportunity, including training, investigating, coaching and Alternative Dispute Resolution, and is a Certified Professional in Title VI and Title VII of the 1964 Civil Rights Act.
+Professionally, Devin is the owner of Devin Walker Consultants (www.dwalkerconsultants.com), which provides equal opportunity technical support to government agencies, private businesses, and union organizations, and helps them to transform conflict into positive outcomes.
+He has over 25 years of experience in all aspects of Equal Opportunity, including training, investigating, coaching and Alternative Dispute Resolution, and is a Certified Professional in Title VI and Title VII of the 1964 Civil Rights Act.

 Additionally, Devin has gained national acclaim as a children’s music artist through The Uncle Devin Show® (www.theuncledevinshow.com), which is an interactive, musical experience for children that uses percussion instruments to cultivate their minds – a dynamic cross between Fat Albert and Schoolhouse Rock.